In all honesty, growing an account’s YouTube subscribers isn’t easy. It takes dedication, hard work, and some inside tips to take you to the top.

 - Create a video around keywords.
 Have your SEO and Social Media Marketing experts come up with a list of keywords for your brand.
 Work on creating specific videos that fit these keywords to help boost your overall viewership

 - Spice up your description.
-Not only should it include relevant keywords, it should also tell users why they should follow you in a convincing manner.
+Not only should it include relevant keywords, but it should also tell users why they should convincingly follow you.

 - Create a video schedule.
 Post videos regularly and consistently on specific days or times.
-This way your audience knows what to expect and when.
-Plus, if you regularly post videos, you’ll stay top-of-mind with your audience and they won’t need to go searching elsewhere to get the content they’re looking for.
+This way, your audience knows what to expect and when.
+Plus, if you typically post videos, you’ll stay top-of-mind with your audience, and they won’t need to go searching elsewhere to get the content they’re looking for.

 - Embed YouTube videos on your website.
 If you have a blog that is related to your video, this is a great place to embed the YouTube video.

 - Create a playlist.
 For example, if you have a YouTube cooking channel, create playlists.
 Use outcomes

 - Add a subscribe button to your videos.

 - Make the headline different than other similar results to spark interest.
 Many times, YouTubers will copy the headlines or descriptions of popular videos.
 This is a big no-no. Not only is it in bad taste, but your video will blend in with the crowd, not giving anyone a compelling reason to click on your video.